hectorMiranda/desktop.minux.io/README.md

 4. Run the application:

     ```bash
-    python main.py
+    python minux.py
     ```

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) licensed.